10 Top Mistakes Buying Life Insurance

 Try “saving money” by living on a diet of top ramen.
 You’ll soon realize that your health bills cost way more than buying wholesome veggies and protein.

 It’s the same with buying insurance.
-If you’re buying life insurance when you’re young and in excellent health, term life insurance is usually the cheapest option.
+If you’re buying life insurance coverage when you’re young and in excellent health, a term policy is usually the cheapest option.
 Today.

 The problem is that by using a term only approach throughout your whole life may actually lead to spending more.

-Because term life insurance is designed to be a short-term solution, costs dramatically increase when you renew the policy in your later years.
+Because term life coverage is designed to be a short-term solution, costs dramatically increase when you renew the policy in your later years.
 A person living past their 70’s could easily expect the total premium output over their lifetime to actually be higher than the death benefit itself.
 If that’s the case, a whole lifetime of term life insurance policies is probably the worst financial decision you can make.
 (More about why term insurance rates increase with time in this blog about how to shop for life insurance.)

 Additionally, with the term only strategy, you wouldn’t have access to cash value during your lifetime.
 This limits the good your policy can do for you.

 Another way “saving money” with insurance comes back to hurt you is when you buy less insurance to lower the cost.
 But this leaves you underinsured.

-You may cancel a policy or choose not to renew it, leaving you without coverage when you need it most.
+You may cancel a policy or choose not to renew it, leaving you without coverage when you need life insurance the most.

 If you want to save on insurance, use our 7 tips to make sure you’re doing it in a way you won’t regret later.

 #4) Focusing Only on Death Benefit

-Life insurance is a multi-faceted tool.
+A Life insurance policy is a multi-faceted tool.
 Focusing only on the death benefit could be called buying “death insurance.”
 Even if you’re maximizing your human life value, its about as morbid as it sounds because it doesn’t do anything for you while you’re living.

 To get your life insurance to enhance your life during your lifetime, you want to have cash value that you can use.
 The cash value can function like a savings account.